awslabs/amazon-qldb-shell/README.md

 ### Python 3.4 or later

-The driver requires Python 3.4 or later.
+The shell requires Python 3.4 or later.
 Please see the link below for more detail to install Python:

 * [Python Installation](https://www.python.org/downloads/)